provideforme/yahtzee/README.md

 * Fix bugs when clicking outside of game play area
 * format score sheet similar to actual Yahtzee scoresheet
 * display a congratulations message when Yahtzee is rolled
+* Write a README for rules and scoring
 * Include button that pops up rules
 * Include a button that pops up scoring
 * Update fonts